dmitriisemm/GeminiSandBox/README.md

 ## How to run
 to run tests use Maven. (https://maven.apache.org/)
-<br/> Maven should be installed on target computer and maven executable files should be added to MAVEN_HOME path
+<br/> Maven should be installed on target computer, and maven executable files should be added to MAVEN_HOME path

 ### To run in Chrome Browser
 Chrome should be installed